Skip to content

 Temperament friendly, affectionate, sociable

 Burmese cats can have some inherited health issues, so it’s wise to take out cat insurance.
-Cat cover can help you manage financially with any unexpected vets’ bills.
+Cat cover can help you manage financially with any unexpected vet bills, as well as theft or straying.

 Sainsbury’s Bank Pet Insurance

-You can take out a cat insurance policy at Sainsbury’s Bank as long as your Burmese cat is over 8 weeks and less than 10 years old.
-If you take out a policy before your cat’s 10th birthday, they’ll be covered throughout their later years (as long as you keep renewing your policy).
+You can take out a pet insurance policy at Sainsbury’s Bank as long as your Burmese cat is over eight weeks and less than ten years old.
+Our kitten insurance is there to protect your kitty from accidents right from the start, and if you take out a policy before your cat’s tenth birthday, they’ll be covered throughout their later years (as long as you keep renewing your policy).

 How to care for a Burmese